Not everyone wants to buy what you’re selling.

 - behavioral trends

-Earlier I told you to start by making assumptions about your potential target market.
+Earlier, we told you to start by making assumptions about your potential target market.

 But now that you have actual customers, there’s no reason for you to assume.